slalom-saa/fit-stacks/docs/walkthrough/2. Development/overview.md

 ### Add project folders
 Add the following folders: **Application/Catalog/Products/Add**.

 This may initially feel like a lot of folders.
 It won't as the solution builds out.
-Here is what the folders are for

-*Application* - This is where the application logic resides for now.
-As the project continues, it may make sense to split this out into another project or solution.

-*Catalog* - This is the bounded context for the product catalog.
-Again, it is best to keep these in the same project until it makes sense to split.

-*Products* - This represents the service.
-See the design standards section for why there is no class here.

-*Add* - This represents the operation or endpoint.
-Everything in this folder will be composed to implement the logic.
+[Folder Rules](../../rules/folders.md)

 ---
 ## Add the command
-In the **add** folder, add a class for the request named **AddProductCommand**.
+In the **Add** folder, add a class for the request named **AddProductCommand**.
 ```csharp
 public class AddProductCommand
 {